aza0092/Clean-Code-Notes/README.md

 as: *String pagePathName = PathParser.render(pagePath)*; and still others that are remarkably low level, such as: *.append("\n")*.

 ## Reading Code from Top to Bottom: The Stepdown Rule
-We want the code to read like a top-down narrative.5 We want every function to be followed by those at the next level of abstraction so that we can read the program, descending one level of abstraction at a time as we read down the list of functions.
+- We want the code to read like a top-down narrative.
+We want every function to be followed by those at the next level of abstraction so that we can read the program, descending one level of abstraction at a time as we read down the list of functions.
 I call this The Stepdown Rule: